- The checkout page is the most important part of the customer journey as it results directly in a sale

 Prevent shipping surprises

-Many eCommerce websites offer free shipping to stop customers leaving after seeing high shipping costs.
+Many eCommerce websites offer free shipping to stop customers from leaving after seeing high shipping costs.
 If that isn’t an option, use a real-time shipping tool that displays dynamic shipping rates on the checkout page at the beginning of the flow so that customers are aware of the costs.
-Here is an example of a brand offering free shipping in exchange for a longer shipping time:

 Use error notifications